nickswalker/nickwalker.us/collections/_drafts/2017-03-14-how_i_host_this_site.md

 ## Development

-I found static site generation to be a good fit.
 I don't want to manage a CMS and database, and because I have such light requirements, I wouldn't benefit much from the additional capabilities.
 I chose *Jekyll* because it had the most traction.

 ## Hosting

 Hosting Jekyll sites on GitHub Pages is free, but many useful plugins aren't supported and you aren't allowed to deploy your own for security reasons.
 Instead, I chose to use a VPS through *Digital Ocean*.
 Shared hosting might be a little cheaper, but $60 a year buys you complete control over a server.
-You'll have the flexibility There are a number of cheap VPS services, but I initally chose them because of their generous GitHub Student Pack promo code.
-If this isn't a factor, you may consider Linode's $5 tier which sports more RAM.
+There are a number of cheap VPS services, but I initially chose them because of their generous GitHub Student Pack promo code.

-Digital Ocean also provides detailed how-to guides for almost all sysadmin tasks.
-These will help you setup an [Nginx server](), [setup Let's Encrypt SSL certificates](), [use Fail2Ban to block malacious traffic](), [host your own VPN]() and more.
-See the Git documentation [guide on hosting Git repos](https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server) helpful.

 ## DNS + CDN